adybbroe/arctic-weather-satellite.github.io/README.md

 # arctic-weather-satellite

-This is the placeholder for the static pytroll website.
+This is the placeholder for the static AWS website.

 ## Jekyll Theme